AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/electron.rst

 The Electron sidebar shows information about a selected task node.
 Click an electron node in the transport graph to display the sidebar.

+The Electron sidebar shows information about a selected task node.
+Click an electron node in the transport graph to display the sidebar.

 .. image:: ../images/electron_sidebar.gif
    :align: center
    :width: 5000px